shader-slang/slang/docs/building.md

 Slang uses [`premake5`](https://premake.github.io/) to generate projects (such as `Makefile`s) that can then be used to build Slang binaries from source.

 For Linux and other targets the section below on `premake` describes the process.

+Some targets below are described as 'unofficial'.
+In practice this means that they are not tested as part of contiguous integration.
+Thus unfortunately it is quite possible from time to time for them to break on a merge of a PR.
+That said, if broken it is likely only very minor changes are needed to make them work again.

 ## Premake